Luke Cage season 1: Development

 Mike Colter stars as Luke Cage, after first doing so in Jessica Jones.

 In October 2013, Marvel and Disney announced that Marvel Television and ABC Studios would provide Netflix with live action series centered around Daredevil, Jessica Jones, Iron Fist, and Luke Cage, leading up to a miniseries based on the Defenders.
-In December 2014, Mike Colter was cast as Cage, which was envisioned as a recurring role on Jessica Jones before headlining his own series.
+In December 2014, Mike Colter was cast as Cage, which was envisioned as a recurring role in the first season of Marvel's Netflix television series Jessica Jones (2015) before headlining his own series.
 Netflix and Marvel announced that Cheo Hodari Coker would be the showrunner for Marvel's Luke Cage in late March 2015, after he pitched the series to Netflix as an examination of Harlem, "like what The Wire did for Baltimore."
 The season consists of 13 hour-long episodes.